grant/talks/tips.md

 - Have you wanted to do X but didn't make progress?
 Y can help you do X. This talk will teach you how to A, how to B, and how C can help too.
 After this talk...
 - Question?
 Fact helps.
 This talk will teach attendees how to X including (list A, B, C).
 After this talk, attendees can Z!

-## Pre-talk

-- Look sharp
-- Wear a nametag
-- Smile
-- Bring energy, personality, excitement for your product
-- Talk to the audience
-- Take pictures
-- Setup computer with slides and demos.
-Close everything else as much as possible.

-## Talk

-Tips from Google's studio:

-- Get your energy up!
-- Be animated with your delivery (imagine presenting to an audience when
-  - Use hands.
-Sit up.
-Camera at eye-line.
-Smile.
-- Explain, don't read.
-Everybody can tell you're reading.
-Break into bullet points.
-Short and punchy.
-- Avoid using first person like "let's", inmplying a company and you walking through something.
-Focus on the user.
-"To

-## Post-talk

 ### Thank the attendees

 Example: